168cm In Inches And Feet

 • Medical Records: While the metric system is commonly used in medical contexts, conversions may be necessary for comparing data across different regions or systems.

-• Construction and Engineering: Accuracy in measurements is paramount in these fields, requiring careful attention to conversions between systems.
+• Construction and Engineering: Accuracy in measurements is very important in these fields, requiring careful attention to conversions between systems.

 • Sports and Athletics: Performance data in certain sports might involve conversions depending on the metric used for specific measurements.